 - Immediately upon installation, the product works as a 30-day trial version.
-All features and options of the product are available except the Kerio Web Filter module and update of intrusion prevention system rules and of the integrated antivirus engine. - Trial version can be registered for free.
+All features and options of the product are available except the Kerio Web Filter module and update of intrusion prevention system rules. - Trial version can be registered for free.
 Registered trial version users can use technical support for the product during the trial period.
-Registered users can also test the Kerio Web Filter module, and their intrusion prevention system rules and the integrated antivirus engine are updated automatically.
+Registered users can also test the Kerio Web Filter module and their intrusion prevention system rules are updated automatically.
 Registration does not prolong the trial period. - Upon purchase of a license, it is necessary to register the product using the corresponding license key.
-Upon a successful registration, the product will be fully available according to the particular license policy (for details, see chapter 5.1).
+Upon a successful registration, the product will be fully available according to the particular license policy (for details, see chapter 4.1).

 There is actually no difference between the trial and full version of Kerio Control except being or not being registered with a valid license.
 This gives each customer an opportunity to install and test the product in a particular environment during the trial period.
-Then, once the product is purchased, the customer can simply register the installed version by the purchased license number (see chapter 5.4).
+Then, once the product is purchased, the customer can simply register the installed version by the purchased license number (see chapter 4.4).
 This means that it is not necessary to uninstall the trial version and reinstall the product.

-In case that the 30-day trial period has expired, functionality of Kerio Control is limited.
-Upon registration with a valid license number (received as a response to purchase of the product), Kerio Control is available with full functionality again.
+If the 30-day trial has already expired, Kerio Control stops working - the Kerio Control Engine system service gets stopped automatically.
+Upon registration with a valid license number (received as a response to purchase of the product), Kerio Control is available with full functionality.